Pope Says He'll Slow Down or Retire: 'You Can Change a Pope'

 At the end of his six-day tour, he appeared in good spirits and energetic, despite a long day traveling to the edge of the Arctic on Friday to again apologize to Indigenous peoples for the injustices they suffered in Canada's church-run residential schools.

-Francis ruled out having surgery on his knee, saying it would not necessarily help and noting “there are still traces” from the effects of having undergone more than six hours of anesthesia in July 2021 to remove 33 centimeters (13 inches) of his large intestine.
+Francis ruled out having surgery on his knee, saying it would not necessarily help and noting "there are still traces" from the effects of having undergone more than six hours of anesthesia in July 2021 to remove 13 inches of his large intestine.

 "I'll try to continue to do the trips and be close to people because I think it's a way of servicing, being close.
 But more than this, I can't say," he said Saturday.